-THE MORAL IS: A wise leader puts the safety of his followers first.
+The moral is: A wise leader puts the safety of his followers first.

-12 King Banyan Deer
+King Banyan Deer [Chapter 1.

-[Chapter 1.
 Compassion]

-NCE UPON A TIME, an unusual and beautiful deer was born in the forests near Benares, in northern India.
+Once upon a time, an unusual and beautiful deer was born in the forests near Benares, in northern India.
 Although he was as big as a young colt, it was easy for his mother to give birth to him.
 When he opened his eyes, they were as bright as sparkling jewels.
 His mouth was as red as the reddest forest berries.
 His hoofs were as black as polished coal.
 His little horns glistened like silver.
 And his colour was golden, like a perfect summer's dawn.
 As he grew up, a herd of 500 deer gathered around him, and he became known as King Banyan Deer.